Rules & Requirements —

 Location data and IP addresses

-Online identifiers (cookies, device IDs)
+Online identifiers like cookies and device IDs

 Financial data